-Indications were the army of peace officers and federal men, all heavily armed, expected to have their quarry paroled robber implicated by two members of the kidnap gang held here -ranged throughout the West and along the Canadian border.
+Indications were the army of peace officers and federal men, all heavily armed, expected to have their quarry

-'(It was reported, but not confirmed, Vidora, Sask., just across the border same date.
+The search for Mahan-32 year old paroled robber implicated by two members of the kidnap gang held here -ranged throughout the West and same date.
 All were remanded to dicated they believed the Waleys and "I feel that Dr. Roberts is sincere jail without bail.
-A. M. Robichaud is Mahan alone engineered the kidnapin his wish for such a Church and, representing the Crown and H. G. ping, there was support for the belief persons were suspected.
-At Tacoma, it was recalled that even after the three suspects had been publicly named. a department of justice offical asked newspapermen to agree to with-This Week hold all publications of ransom money discoveries "so we can catch the rest of the gang.
+A. M. Robichaud is Mahan alone engineered the kidnap representing the Crown and H. G. ping, there was support for the belief expressed in other quarters that more persons were suspected.
+At Tacoma, it was recalled that even after the three suspects had been publicly named, a department of justice offical asked newspapermen to agree to withhold all publications of ransom money discoveries "so we can catch the rest nounced today by the justice depart-